A jQuery Plugin Framework

 Publishing

 To enable users to be the most out of our plugin, we need to document it and its features.
 Include a list of all of the possible settings for invoking the plugin (plus their expected types and default values), along with all of the commands that can be executed upon it and their parameters.
-Make sure you highlight any command(s) that prevent chaining of further jQuery functions.
+Make sure we highlight any command(s) that prevent chaining of further jQuery functions.
 See an example for the MaxLength plugin.

 We should also prepare a demonstration page to show the plugin to its best advantage.
 Provide examples of the various abilities of the plugin and include the code that produces them to allow others to quickly achieve the same effect and to learn from our examples.
 See a sample for the MaxLength plugin.